A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Numerical Experiments

-For the reference FDM simulations, we employ a high-resolution uniform grid with spatial discretization $\delta x = \delta y = 10^{-2}$ and temporal step $\delta t = 10^{-3}$ to ensure accurate reference solutions.

-For the SGIP method, we use $N = 3 \times 10^6$ particles to approximate the density distribution.
-The spatial domain is discretized into $150^2$ uniform bins for density estimation, and the time step is set to $\Delta t = 0.5$.

 Figure \ref{uxx+uyy+u(1-u):symmetric} demonstrates the evolution of the 2D FKPP equation with uniform initial conditions, showing contour lines at $u = 0.1$, $0.5$, and $0.9$.
 The SGIP method successfully preserves the circular symmetry of the expanding wave front, maintaining rotational invariance in the contour morphology across all three concentration levels.
-Quantitative comparison in Figure \ref{2d_propagation} assesses the radial propagation speeds by tracking the intersection points of the $u=0.2$ contour with the x-axis for both SGIP and FDM.
-The excellent agreement between methods, evidenced by the linear position-time relationship, confirms the constant speed propagation characteristic of FKPP-type equations and validates the accuracy of our SGIP method in capturing two-dimensional front dynamics.